Bill W.: Personal life

-In 1957, Wilson wrote a letter to Heard saying: "I am certain that the LSD experiment has helped me very much.
-I find myself with a heightened colour perception and an appreciation of beauty almost destroyed by my years of depressions."
-Most AAs were strongly opposed to his experimenting with a mind-altering substance.
+Francis Hartigan, biographer of Bill Wilson and personal secretary to Lois Wilson in her later years, wrote that in the mid-1950s Bill began a fifteen-year affair with Helen Wynn, a woman 18 years his junior whom he met through AA.
+Hartigan also asserts that this relationship was preceded by other marital infidelities.
+Wilson arranged in 1963 to leave 10% of his book royalties to Helen Wynn, and the rest to his wife Lois.
+Historian Ernest Kurtz was skeptical of the veracity of the reports of Wilson's womanizing.
+He judged that the reports were traceable to a single person, Tom Powers, a formerly close friend of Wilson's with whom he had a falling-out in the mid-1950s.

+Having had lapses of depression all his life, between 1956 and some time in the 1960s, Wilson used LSD in medically supervised experiments with Betty Eisner, Gerald Heard, and Aldous Huxley.
+According to Wilson, his first LSD session allowed him to re-experience a spontaneous spiritual experience he had had years before, in 1934, which had helped him to overcome his own alcoholism.
+He thought he might have found something that could make a difference to the lives of some who still suffered.
+He felt that usage of LSD in a carefully controlled, structured setting might be beneficial for some recovering alcoholics.
+However, he felt this method should only be attempted by individuals with well-developed super-egos.
+Most AAs were strongly opposed to his experimenting with a mind-altering substance, and Wilson never publicly advocated for other AA members to use LSD.

-Wilson met Abram Hoffer and learned about the potential mood-stabilizing effects of niacin.
-Wilson was impressed with experiments indicating that alcoholics who were given niacin had a better sobriety rate, and he began to see niacin "as completing the third leg in the stool, the physical to complement the spiritual and emotional".
+In 1960 Wilson met Abram Hoffer and learned about the potential mood-stabilizing effects of niacin.
+Wilson was impressed with experiments indicating that alcoholics who were given niacin had a better sobriety rate, and he began to see niacin "as completing the third leg in the stool, the physical to complement the spiritual and the emotional".
 Wilson also believed that niacin had given him relief from depression, and he promoted the vitamin within the AA community and with the National Institute of Mental Health as a treatment for schizophrenia.
-However, Wilson created a major furor in AA because he used the AA office and letterhead in his promotion.
+However, Wilson created a major furor in AA because he used the AA office and letterhead in this promotion.

 For Wilson, spiritualism was a lifelong interest.
 One of his letters to adviser Father Dowling suggests that while Wilson was working on his book Twelve Steps and Twelve Traditions, he felt that spirits were helping him, in particular a 15th-century monk named Boniface.
 Despite his conviction that he had evidence for the reality of the spirit world, Wilson chose not to share this with AA.
 However, his practices still created controversy within the AA membership.
 Wilson and his wife continued with their unusual practices in spite of the misgivings of many AA members.
-In their house they had a "spook room" where they would invite guests to participate in seances using a Ouija board.
+In their house they had a "spook room" where they would invite guests to participate in séances using a Ouija board.